10 Reasons Why Sales People Need CRM

 - 10 Reasons why sales people need CRM

 Typically, sales managers find it easy to see the benefits of adopting a Customer Relationship Management (CRM) system.
-They appreciate that in CRM their sales data is going to be stored centrally and presented in an easy-to-follow format, allowing them to monitor processes, staff performance and, as a result, optimize selling.
+They appreciate that in CRM their sales data is going to be stored centrally and presented in an easy-to-follow format, allowing them to monitor sales processes, staff performance and, as a result, optimize selling.

 But what about average rep in B2B sales?